MylesShannon/lswebhomework3/README.md

 ```

-My name is:
+My name is: Myles

-I like to:
+I like to: Code

-I'm learning:
+I'm learning: JavaScript

 ```